sdmx-twg/vtl/v2.1/docs/reference_manual/operators/Time operators/Extract time period/content.rst

 Behaviour
 ---------

-The scalar version of this operator takes as input two date or time_period values and returns a scalar integer value.
+The scalar version of this operators takes as input one date or time_period value and returns a integer value corresponding to the specified time period.

 In the component version, that can be used in a calc clause, a new component of type integer is added to the dataset.